AMCOM employee serves in dual intel role as Soldier, civilian

 |0

-This work, AMCOM employee serves in dual intel role as Soldier, civilian [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AMCOM employee serves in dual intel role as Soldier, civilian, by Michelle Gordon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT